Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Problem Formulation

 \end{corollary}

 The conditional exchangeability, consistency, and positivity assumptions of Theorem~\ref{thm:moment-identifiability} are standard in the causal inference literature.
-In plain language, conditional exchangeability requires that distributional parameters of the potential outcomes, like their (centered) higher moments, are independent of the treatment assignment conditional on covariates.
-This implies that there must not be any unmeasured confounding.
+Conditional exchangeability requires that distributional parameters of the potential outcomes, like their (centered) higher moments, are independent of the treatment assignment conditional on covariates.
+This implies that there must not be any unmeasured confounding; $U \subseteq W$ must contain all treatment--outcome confounders.
 Consistency requires that the observed outcome corresponds to the potential outcome associated with the observed treatment condition.
-Finally, positivity states that all observations have a non-zero chance of being assigned to the treatment or control groups.
+Finally, positivity states that all observations have a non-zero probability of receiving the treatment or control intervention.

 Now, Corollary~\ref{cor:var-identifiability} states that $\Psi(P_{0})$ and $\Lambda(P_{0})$ have causal interpretations when the conditions of Theorem~\ref{thm:moment-identifiability} are met.
-Coupled with Theorem~\ref{thm:constant-ite-violations-abs-diff-var} and Corollary~\ref{cor:constant-ite-violations-rel-diff-var}, these estimands can therefore detect heterogeneous treatment effects from the observed-data even when effect modifiers driving the heterogeneity are unmeasured --- so long as the conditional exchangeability condition is satisfied.
-This is in stark contrast to inference procedures targeting the CATE or TEM-VIPs.
-Further, inference about $\Psi(P_{0})$ and $\Lambda(P_{0})$ can refute the heterogeneous ITE assumption in RCTs without needing to condition on \textit{any} pre-treatment covariates, though we suspect that doing so is inefficient.
-This will be explored in future work.
+Coupled with Theorem~\ref{thm:constant-ite-violations-abs-diff-var} and Corollary~\ref{cor:constant-ite-violations-rel-diff-var}, these estimands can detect departures from the second-moment homogeneous treatment effect hypothesis when all effect modifiers are missing from the data so long as the conditional exchangeability requirement is satisfied.
+These scenarios arise naturally, for instance, when the baseline covariate driving the heterogeneous response to treatment is unknown, like an undiscovered genetic mutation or an as-of-yet unclassified diseases subtype, such that the unmeasured effect modifier cannot possibly confound the treatment--outcome relationship.
+Further, inference about $\Psi(P_{0})$ and $\Lambda(P_{0})$ can uncover heterogeneity in RCTs without needing to condition on \textit{any} pre-treatment covariates, though recent work demonstrates that doing so is not only inefficient asymptotically when $W$ contains prognostic variables of the outcome, but is also generally inefficient in finite samples \citep{zaki2026}.
+This aligns with comparisons of other marginal estimands' adjusted and unadjusted estimators in RCTs \citep[see, for example, ][]{benkeserImprovingPrecisionPower2021}.
+Finally, the set of treatment--outcome confounders is not generally known in observational studies.
+Coupled with efficiency considerations, we recommend conditioning on available pre-treatment covariates $W$ instead of only $U$ when inferring $\Psi(P_{0})$ and $\Lambda(P_{0})$.
+We therefore consider $\bar{Q}_{P}^d(W, a) = \mathbb{E}_{P}[Y^d|W,A=a]$ throughout the remainder of the manuscript and redefine $\mu^d(P; a)$ as $\mu^d(P; a) = \mathbb{E}_{P}[\bar{Q}_P^d(W, a)]$.